rolf-thomas/deployment/Readme.md

 	- passwordless ssh access from git-server (e.g. user "ssh deploy@targetserver")
 	- target folder should be owned by deploy-user (group maybe www)
 - **Project**
-	- have a look at package.json and Gruntfile.js and at your configuration
+	- have a look at package.json and Gruntfile.js and add your configuration
 	- copy intern/deploy/rsync-excludes.txt and add files not to be deployed

 ## Technical workflow